10 virtual interview tips: How to prepare effectively

 Tip 5: Keep your answers simple

-As with any interview, try to keep your answers simple and to the point.
-When you’re on a video call, pauses in conversation can feel awkward and unnatural, so it can be tempting to fill the silence with chatter.
+Just like in any interview, keep your answers clear and to the point.
+On a video call, those brief pauses in conversation can feel awkward, and you might be tempted to fill the silence with extra chatter.

 Tip 6: Communicate confidence